 Implementing reasonably foreseeable compliance responses associated with the recommended actions in the 2022 Scoping Plan could require the construction and operation of new or modified facilities or infrastructure.
 There is uncertainty regarding the exact location of these new facilities and the modification of existing facilities.
 New facilities would likely occur within existing footprints or in areas with consistent zoning, where original permitting and analyses considered these issues; thus, impacts on the availability of a known mineral resource or recovery site would be less than significant.
 Some of the recommended actions and associated compliance responses could require the extraction of minerals (e.g., lithium, nickel, cobalt) used to manufacture batteries.
 However, implementation of these measures would not substantially deplete the supply of these mineral resources.
-Therefore, implementing the recommended actions to a cumulative impact on mineral resources.
+Therefore, implementing the recommended actions in the 2022 Scoping Plan would not result in a considerable contribution to a cumulative impact on mineral resources.